-Additionally, every year ÖJAB supports 2.000 youths and adults mainly from a socially underprivileged background in their educational path, qualifies them for the job market and participates in European educational projects.
+Additionally, each year sees ÖJAB support 2,000 young people and adults (for the most part from socially underprivileged backgrounds) in acquiring education as well as training that qualifies them for the job market. ÖJAB also participates in Europe-wide educational projects.

-Asylum seekers and refugees are taken care of in ÖJAB houses and take part in ÖJAB training measures.
+Asylum seekers and refugees are provided for at ÖJAB facilities and can take part in ÖJAB training programs.

-Subsidiary companies: To support its non-profit work, ÖJAB established two subsidiary companies:
+Subsidiaries: To support its social and charitable work, ÖJAB operates two subsidiaries:

 - Europahaus Wien G.m.b.H.
 Education, Conference and Event Center

 - Liegenschaftsverwertung der Österreichischen Jungarbeiterbewegung Ges.m.b.H. – operates ÖJAB dormitories as myNext Hostels during summer